1. Basic Usage

 Run your first objective

-Now, to run an objective in the Run view, choose Pick April Tag Labeled Object from the toolbar.
+Now, to run an objective in the Run view, choose Move Beakers to Burners

-You should see the robot arm move to a position with the camera centered above the table, pointing down, then move to the right cube and pick it up.
+You should see the robot arm pick up the three flasks on the left side of the workspace and move them to the burner on the right.
 When finished, the objective status will update to Objective complete!

 Try out more example objectives

-Run the Clear Snapshot objective to clear the point cloud from the visualization pane.
+Objective under the Perception - 3D Point Cloud section to clear the point cloud from the visualization pane.

-Use the Stop Motion button to stop the loop when you’ve seen it run completely.
+Use the Stop Motion button on the top right to stop the loop when you’ve seen it run completely.

 You’ll see the objective status change from Executing to Objective canceled

-Select Objective List then run the Look at Table objective to reset the robot pose back to its original pose.
+Objective under the Application - Basic Examples section to reset the robot pose back to its original pose.

 Teleoperate the Robot